Why Should I Use Cloud-Based Storage in Project Management Software?

-Software-as-a-service (SaaS) companies understand that they cannot attract and keep valuable clients without providing world-class data security.
-Therefore, safeguarding all the potentially critical data that goes into project management systems will always be a top priority for providers of cloud solutions.
+Software-as-a-service (SaaS) companies understand that they cannot attract and keep valuable clients without world-class data security.
+Therefore, safeguarding all the potentially critical data that goes into project management systems will always be a top priority for cloud solutions providers.

 Cloud-based storage offers many benefits in addition to security.
 The largest benefit for project management teams is typically the accessibility that cloud storage offers.
 With cloud-based storage, you can access all your files from any device with an internet connection.
 Plus, you can maintain one shared folder for an entire department, giving everyone a space to keep work-related files.

-Cloud storage enables team members to share files by just passing on a permanent link instead of attaching files to emails.
+Cloud storage enables team members to share files simply by passing on a permanent link instead of attaching files to emails.
 This functionality is incredibly useful for several reasons:

 Storing data to the cloud also provides you with a greater level of flexibility and scalability.
 For example, let’s say your business has chosen to invest in a project management system.
 The company has to keep the old system running while configuring and launching the new system.

-Plus, you may have chosen to keep running both systems for a few months as a safeguard against any potential issues you encounter while getting the new one fully integrated within the company.
+Plus, you may have chosen to keep running both systems for a few months to safeguard against any potential issues you encounter while getting the new one fully integrated within the company.

-Therefore, for this period of a few months, you’re going to have twice as much data to store.
+Therefore, for this period, you’re going to have twice as much data to store.
 When you add in any test data or historical data from your old system that needs to be replicated over, this can result in a huge spike in data levels but only for a short period of time.